Dan SkiliDrama therapy psychotherapist

 Hi, I'm Dan

 I’m a registered Creative Psychotherapist who works extensively with talking therapy.
-I have 20 years experience working with individuals, groups and young people.
-My service is based centrally in London Bridge and also in Wapping (just east of Tower Bridge)
+I have over 20 years experience working with individuals, groups and young people.
+I offer my therapy service online and face to face at my practice in London Bridge ,as well as walk & talk therapy in Greenwich Park and Southwark Park.

 Attending therapy for the first time may be a difficult step for you because of possible feelings of stigma around mental health, being seen as weak or unable to cope, feelings that there is something wrong with you or just not knowing what to expect; I am here to dispel these worries.
 I believe attending therapy is all about your well-being, self exploration and self development as well as learning new strategies and coping mechanisms to deal with difficult and complex events in your life.

 I believe that no techniques or approaches will ever work without a strong client-therapist connection.
-I see each person as a unique being and I work in a holistic way - I work with people, not with problems.
-I am passionate about facilitating clients to work through issues and improve their lives.
+I see each person as a unique being and I work in a holistic way - I work with people rather than 'problems' and I am passionate about facilitating clients to work through issues and improve their lives.
+Dan

 The Hop Exchange, 24 Southwark Street, London